purpleladydragons/linreg/README.md

 ```

 If you forget to transpose in the above case, linreg will log a warning.
-It works by assuming that if you have more dimensions than data points, that you probably forgot to transpose.
+It works by assuming that if you have more dimensions than data points, then you probably forgot to transpose.
 You can suppress these warnings with `warn=False`